singhbaidwan/youtube-clone-react/README.md

-# Getting Started with Create React App
+# Getting Started with Youtube Clone App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: